Shefa Province: Tourism

 Shefa Province is the gateway for many tourists into other parts of Vanuatu.
 Underwater wonderlands, endangered aquatic species, lush bush, active volcanos, living culture make up the diverse landscapes and experiences that await the tourist to Shefa Province.
 Specific tourist attractions include the Mele-Maat Cascades, the world's first underwater post office off the shore of Hideaway Island, the Vanuatu Cultural Centre, and tours to Chief Roi Mata's Domain.
 Port Vila is noted for its many high-quality restaurants and international cuisine.

 As the main industry of Shefa Province tourism and hospitality is gaining a lot of interest from ni-Vanuatu as a potential business, and there are plenty of bungalows located throughout the Province.
 The accommodation ranges from the flashy and boutique to the quaint and provincial to the rustic and island style and everything in between.

 The market for Shefa tourism is currently honeymooners, cruise shippers and couples with the main draw cards for tourists being proximity to quality tourism infrastructure in Port Vila, Vanuatu culture, World War II history, and marine activities.
 With the wide and readily available bungalow market opening up there is increasing potential for backpacker tourism within Shefa Province, Vanuatu and the entire South Pacific.

 Transportation

 The roads are not regularly maintained or graded and the few sealed roads are located close to Port Vila.
 Funding from the Millennium Challenge Account Vanuatu has been used to seal the entire ring road and satellite roads of Efate.

-There are 5 airports in Shefa Province.
+There are five airports in Shefa Province.
 The largest is the Bauerfield International Airport of Port Vila, serviced by numerous international carriers including Air Vanuatu, Qantas, Virgin Australia, Air New Zealand, and Fiji Airways.
 On Epi there are two regional airports, Lamen Bay Airport and Valesdir Airport.
 In the Shepherd Islands there are two more, Tongoa Airport and Siwo Airport on Emae.
 The regional airports are all serviced by Air Vanuatu.

-Major wharfs are located in Port Vila, Efate and Lamen Bay, Epi Island, which are serviced by cargo and cruise ships.
+Major wharves are located in Port Vila, Efate and Lamen Bay, Epi Island, which are serviced by cargo and cruise ships.